Handmade Udon Noodles

 - 3

 If the dough is too dry, add one to three tablespoons of water, one tablespoon at a time, until it forms a loose ball.
+Expect a firm dough.
+Udon dough starts dry and tight—add water sparingly to avoid soft, gummy noodles.

 - 4